16 Actually Cool Things to Do in Athens, Georgia

 Although not as grand as the Atlanta Botanical Garden, the State Botanical Garden of Georgia still has plenty to offer -- like lighter crowds and free admission.
 Definitely force your friends to take pictures of you staring intensely into the camera with a field daffodils and peonies in the background.
 But there are other ways to spend your time here.
 See what events are coming up at the garden here.

 Athens has a vast food scene.
 USA Today even named it one of the South’s most underrated food destinations in 2017.
-Skip the chains and hit up some of the locally owned favorites instead: classics include The Grill (go here for a retro diner experience, but expect a wait on the weekends), Last Resort Grill (yes, grills seem to be a trend), Clocked (get the Bayou Burger and thank me later) and Cali-N-Tito’s (FYI, it’s cash only).
+Skip the chains and hit up some of the locally owned favorites instead: classics include The Grill (go here for a retro diner experience, but expect a wait on the weekends), Last Resort Grill (yes, grills seem to be a trend), Clocked (get the Bayou Burger and thank us later) and Cali-N-Tito’s.
 In town for a special occasion and don’t feel like waiting an hour for a table at Last Resort?
 Try the crawfish etouffee at George’s Lowcountry Table, shrimp and grits at South Kitchen + Bar or chow on some Mediterranean-inspired dishes at The National.

 University of Georgia

-If you’re more the “I like art” type, then the Georgia Museum of Art is perfect for you.
+Thanks to the Georgia Museum of Art, even art aficionados have something to look forward to when visiting Athens.
 Yes, it’s on UGA’s campus (I’m sorry), but it’s in East Campus where you’ll really only see athletes, hyper middle schoolers on field trips, and the weary souls who have to trek from there to central campus where most classes are held.
 Plus, admission is free.
 Check out current and upcoming exhibits here.

 Morton Theatre is a must-have on any Athens to-do list because it’s one of the first and still active vaudeville theatres built, owned, and operated by an African-American in the United States.
 During its prime, its stage was graced by musical acts like Louis Armstrong, Duke Ellington, and Bessie Smith.
 Today it serves as not only a historical landmark, but also a venue for concerts, dance performances, and other community events.
 Check out the events calendar to see who will be performing while you’re in town.